 MultimediaStreamingSession getStreamingSession(String sessionId)

-Method: initiate a new multimedia session for real time streaming with a remote contact and for a given service.
+Method (deprecated): initiate a new multimedia session for real time streaming with a remote contact and for a given service.
 The payloads exchanged in real time during the session may be from any type.

 MultimediaSession initiateStreamingSession(String serviceId, ContactId contact)

+Method: initiate a new multimedia session for real time streaming with a remote contact for a given service and with a given encoding.

+MultimediaSession initiateStreamingSession(String serviceId, ContactId contact, String encoding)

 Method: adds a new multimedia messaging session listener.

 Void addEventListener(MultimediaMessagingSessionListener listener)